If you want to retire happy, get your wife on board.

 When I told people that we were moving to Montana, they would always ask, what does your wife think about the move?
 I told them that we agree on most things, so it’s not a problem.

 Years later, I found out that she dragged me out here to the frontier.
-So, it turns out that she decided to move to the West, but I had exposed her to a land that she would not have dreamed of, and then she did.
+So, it turns out that she decided to move to the West, but I had exposed her to a land that she would not have dreamed of, and then, one day, she did.

 How to get your wife on board with retirement.